rfeinman/pyBPL/README.md

 ## Usage Example

-The following code loads the BPL model with previously-learned hyperparameters and samples a token
+The following code loads the BPL model with pre-defined hyperparameters and samples a token

 ```python